Longfilename/Lorem-Ipsum-Mixin/readme.md

 I got tired of going to content generation websites, so I made this mixin. lipsum() is an easy-to-use mixin that will insert as much (random) content as you ask for into the page.
 No HTML, just content.

-It takes two parameters - amount of content, and type ("words", "characters", or "sentaces").
+It takes two parameters - amount of content, and type ("words", "characters", or "sentences").

 ## Usage: